StellarDX/CSpaceEngine-Project-VS-Edition/README.md

  * - Carbon Stars
  * - White Dwarfs
  * - Substellar Objects

+**Creating a planet**

+Codes are almost same as above.
+Support rocky planets and gas giants.

 ## Compile and Install
 Open the solution file and turn to the "ALL_BUILD" under "Targets", Run the project to complie.